mirshahreza/Zync/MsSql/Packages/DbMon/README.md

 - Full schema exploration (migrated from DbSel)

 ### New (2025-09-29)
-- ZzSelectWaitStats — تجمیع Wait Stats با دسته‌بندی و درصد سهم
+- ZzSelectWaitStats — Aggregate Wait Stats with categories and percent share
-- ZzSelectTempdbUsage — مصرف TempDB برحسب سشن و آبجکت‌های داخلی
+- ZzSelectTempdbUsage — TempDB usage by session and internal objects
-- ZzSelectFileStats — آمار I/O فایل‌ها و اندازه/فضای آزاد
+- ZzSelectFileStats — File I/O stats and size/free space